Meredydd Evans: Academia, recording and television

 Evans was appointed Tutor in Philosophy and Political Theory at Coleg Harlech in 1947.
-In March of that year, he met Phyllis Kinney, an American singer, whilst she was touring as lead solo with the Carl Rosa Opera Company in the UK.
-Born in Pontiac, Michigan in 1922, Kinney had studied at the Juilliard School and introduced Evans to folk music from around the world.
-The couple married in 10 April 1948 and had a daughter, Eluned, in 1949.
+In March of that year, he met Phyllis Kinney (1922−2026), an American singer, whilst she was touring as lead solo with the Carl Rosa Opera Company in the UK.
+Kinney had studied at the Juilliard School and introduced Evans to folk music from around the world.
+They married on 10 April 1948 and had a daughter, Eluned, in 1949.

 By the late 1940s, Evans was a regular presence on Welsh radio, both as a presenter and a performer.
 He became known for his duets with Kinney as well as his work as part of Triawd y Coleg.
 He possessed a light tenor, described by journalist Constance Hale as "at once clear and enveloping, haunting and reassuring".
 His singing style earned him the nickname "the Welsh Bing", to his chagrin.
 (Note: Alternatively, "the Bangor Bing".)
 In 2015, Sain co-founder Huw Jones described Evans as the "first star of the Welsh pop singing world".

 Evans left Coleg Harlech in 1950 and joined Hughes and Son's editorial staff in Oswestry as an assistant editor for the Welsh newspaper Y Cymro.
 In June 1952, Evans and his family moved to America where he enrolled at Princeton University, undertaking on a PhD in Philosophy.
 He was awarded his doctorate in 1955.
 Whilst studying at Princeton, Evans received a letter from Moe Asch, founder of Folkways Records, who was curious to hear Welsh folk songs.
 Evans recorded an improvised selection of secular Welsh language songs for Asch, all a capella, in what he thought was a test recording.
 To Evans' surprise, Asch issued the recordings as an album; The New York Times named Welsh Folk-Songs one of the twelve best popular light music records of 1954.
 The album was reviewed in DownBeat, who wrote "the darkly moving language of Wales is sung beautifully by Meredydd Evans".
 From 1955 to 1960, Evans taught at Boston University, where in 1957 the students voted him Professor of the Year.
 During this time, he met Albert Einstein, Arthur Miller and Marilyn Monroe.
 During his time in America, Evans was active in promoting Welsh music in the country, taking part in Gymanfa Ganu festivals, giving addresses and performing concerts, often with Kinney.